idaho-guy/OdeToFood/README.md

   * Using `BindProperty` attribiute for POST and added validations to the Restaurant Model
 * [Validation](https://github.com/idaho-guy/OdeToFood/commit/77bfb1692b68ee40f78a81126e458b707b325eb2) in model and page display
 * [Redirect](https://github.com/idaho-guy/OdeToFood/commit/8a812fb356c0006ff0f019d35e57eb1c838f9cdd) after POST so refreshing browser won't initiate a new form submission
+* Make [restaurantId](https://github.com/idaho-guy/OdeToFood/commit/646d3a2188f5ef6ba5e7fcc4ae903f1d5a0998e3) nullable so we can use the Edit page to create new Restaurants